Negroid

 Negroid (less commonly called Congoid) is an obsolete racial grouping of various people indigenous to Africa south of the area which stretched from the southern Sahara desert in the west to the African Great Lakes in the southeast, but also to isolated parts of South and Southeast Asia (Negritos).
-The term is derived from now-disproven conceptions of race as a biological category.
+The term is derived from since-disproven conceptions of race as a biological category.

 The concept of dividing humans into three races called Caucasoid, Mongoloid, and Negroid (originally named "Ethiopian") was introduced in the 1780s by members of the Göttingen school of history and further developed by Western scholars in the context of "racist ideologies" during the age of colonialism.

 With the rise of modern genetics, the concept of distinct human races in a biological sense has become obsolete.
 In 2019, the American Association of Biological Anthropologists stated: "Race does not provide an accurate representation of human biological variation.
 It was never accurate in the past, and it remains inaccurate when referencing contemporary human populations."